Wyoming Department of Family Services (DFS)

 - Supporting the people who support the families.

 The Department achieves this vision by giving families opportunities for success throughout their interactions with the Department.
 Families come in contact with the Department for many reasons, including but not limited to, child abuse and neglect services, adult protection services, juvenile justice services, assistance with food or child care, and child care licensing.
 Many of the Department’s goals reflect the Department’s desire to improve upon the practice and service delivery that enhance families’ abilities to be successful and remain safe at home.
-More information can be found it the Department’s 2020-2021 Strategic Plan.
+More information can be found in the Department’s SFY 2022 & 2023 Strategic Plan.

 The Wyoming Department of Family Services works with three advisory councils.
 Most members are appointed by the Governor, while some are legislators appointed by House or Senate leadership.